tomilaakkonen/PokerApp/README.md

 # PokerApp

 PokerApp is a simple Node.js console app which draws as many hands as you want from 52 cards.
-PokerApp can only recognize single pair, two pairs, flush, straight and straight flush.
+PokerApp can only recognize single pair, two pairs, three of kind, straight, flush, full house, four of kind and straight flush.

 ## Installation